gokuldas/MathNotes/README.md

 Open the notebook to know more.

+### Convolution [WIP]
+Convolution sums look complicated, but they describe a very simple phenomenon.
+Everything from how you sound over the phone to how spacecrafts vibrate in flight.
+Most people already have real-life experience of convolution, but dont recognize its formalization.

+Open the notebook to know more.

 ## Community
 Want to discuss this and more?
 Head over to [MathLovers](https://matrix.to/#/#mathlovers:diasp.in) and share your ideas and